Support for the widely-used Windows 10 operating system came to an

-means you should stop using it, both for your own security and for the
+it — which effectively means you should stop using it, for both your own

 What you can do

-not all may apply or appeal to you:
+all may apply or appeal to you:

 - Upgrade to Windows 11.
 If your computer meets the